ehbaker/Ice2ODocs/index.md

 - Multiple types of observational units are stored in the same table.
 - A single observational unit is stored in multiple tables.

+For Example: observations stored as columns, not rows
 ![TidyData](/Ice2ODocs/images/NotTidy.png)

 From Hadley Wickham's ['Tidy Data', 2014](https://www.jstatsoft.org/article/view/v059i10)